mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *disneyland is the star of the show, everything else is the supporting cast.*
+> *i hope i shall possess firmness and virtue enough to maintain what i consider the most enviable of all titles, the character of an honest man.*

 </div>
 <!-- quote-end -->